 All members of the LLC should review, agree to, and sign the Operating Agreement.

 The good news is that with the right partner, you can create an Operating Agreement quickly and affordably.
 This step is important not to skip since it can protect yourself and the other members down the line.
 Do you need some help?
-You can partner with ZenBusiness to receive a professional Operating Agreement template for just $35.
+You can partner with ZenBusiness to receive a professional Operating Agreement template.

 The good news is that with the right partner, you can create an Operating Agreement quickly and affordably.
 This step is important not to skip since it can protect yourself and the other owners down the line.
 Do you need some help?
-You can partner with ZenBusiness to receive a professional Operating Agreement template for just $35.
+You can partner with ZenBusiness to receive a professional Operating Agreement template.

 Now that your business is fully registered and you’ve created an Operating Agreement, it’s time to get set up with the IRS.
 To do this, you’ll need to request an Employer Identification Number (EIN) from the Internal Revenue Service (IRS).